 To support data from clinical trials conducted in foreign jurisdictions, applicants may submit clinical evidence, clinical trials, patient registries or other sources of real-world evidence (RWE), such as electronic health records or the collection of larger confirmatory data sets.
-In particular, provided that all of our recently reported ARCHER data showed that ANX007 protected against vision loss as measured by changes from baseline studies to date for ANX005 in GBS have been conducted exclusively at sites outside the United States, we are conducting a RWE study to assess comparability of disease populations in the widely accepted functional endpoint US and ex-US using a large natural history database from the International Guillain-Barré syndrome Outcome Study (IGOS).
-Published data from IGOS presents baseline characteristics of best corrected visual acuity GBS patients in various jurisdictions and patient outcomes at certain timepoints over the course of ≥15 letter loss, their disease.
+In particular, provided that all of our studies to date for ANX005 in GBS have been conducted exclusively at sites outside the United States, we have initiated a RWE study to assess comparability of disease populations in the US and ex-US using a large natural history database from the International Guillain-Barré syndrome Outcome Study (IGOS).
+Published data from IGOS presents baseline characteristics of GBS patients in various jurisdictions and patient outcomes at certain timepoints over the course of their disease.
 We intend to use the RWE study as part of our registration package in support of the ANX005 BLA.
-Conducting this RWE study may be expensive, or BCVA15.
-Based on may result in delays of our BLA and any regulatory approval of ANX005.
+Conducting this RWE study may be expensive, or may result in delays of our BLA and any regulatory approval of ANX005.
 Any such expenses or delays may adversely impact our business and operations and may negatively impact our stock price.
-In addition, the results of this data, RWE study may not provide sufficient support of the comparability between the disease populations in the US and ex-US and thus may not be acceptable to the FDA as part of our BLA, which could adversely affect regulatory approval of ANX005.

-In addition, we expect to conduct a global clinical trial registrational program of ANX007 for the treatment of GA.
+In addition, we expect to conduct a global registrational program of ANX007 for the treatment of GA.
 To accomplish this objective, we must obtain and maintain regulatory approvals and comply with regulatory requirements in each jurisdiction.
 We are in ongoing discussions with the relevant regulatory authorities.
-While we would prefer to design, believe we have designed a global clinical development program that would could satisfy the regulators in all of our target markets, there is no assurance that our efforts will be successful or that the various regulators will be aligned or accept the data from the pivotal Phase 3 program are sufficient to warrant approval of ANX007.
+While we believe we have designed a global clinical development program that could satisfy the regulators in all of our target markets, there is no assurance that our efforts will be successful or that the various regulators will be aligned or accept the data from the pivotal Phase 3 program are sufficient to warrant approval of ANX007.